 Much like L.J.
 Davis' wonderful Encyclopedia of Insanity, this book contains cogent information on the creation of the DSM as a political tool, mostly for the benefit of insurance companies.

-A doctor's experience of working with a multiple household whose chief
+A doctor's experience of working with a group whose chief

 presenting self was a young gay man, in the days when being gay was listed